Consumer perspectives of mental health care

 • employs suitably trained mental health staff to provide rehabilitation, treatment or extended care on-site:

-• to consumers residing on an overnight basis;
+• to consumers residing on an overnight basis

-• in a domestic-like environment; and
+• in a domestic-like environment

 • encourages the consumer to take responsibility for their daily living activities.